fbpx

 • Self-exclusion: Ban yourself from gambling sites and casinos.

-• Seeking financial counseling to manage gambling-related debt.
+• Seeking debt and financial counseling

-3. Breaking the Cycle of Addiction
+Step 3: Break the Cycle of Addiction

-• Exercise and mindfulness to manage stress.
+• Exercise or mindfulness to manage stress and anxiety

-• Joining support groups like Gamblers Anonymous.
+• Joining support groups like Gamblers Anonymous

 How Long Does Gambling Recovery Take?

-1. Recovery is a Gradual Process
+Recovery Is a Gradual Process

-3. The Three Phases of Recovery
+The Three Phases of Recovery

 A Winning Future: Finding Control in Gambling Recovery